Tour of Beijing Workers' Stadium Concludes for Users of International Web Portal of Beijing

 A group photo of the participating users at the stadium

-The Beijing Workers' Stadium, one of the ten major buildings constructed to mark the 10th anniversary of the founding of the People's Republic of China, was rebuilt in 2023 and has since become a new city landmark, functioning as a sports center, a cultural venue, and a commercial complex.
+The Beijing Workers' Stadium was one of the 10 major buildings constructed to mark the 10th anniversary of the founding of the People's Republic of China.
+Reopened in 2023 after reconstruction, it has become a new city landmark, functioning as a sports center, a cultural venue, and a commercial complex.

 02.jpg

-Lidia Elizabeth Quispe Pacombia, a Peruvian economist, linguist, and blogger, trying out a metaverse-powered program in the GTVerse Center
+Lidia Elizabeth Quispe Pacombia, a Peruvian economist, linguist, and blogger, tries out a metaverse-powered project in GTVerse Center.

 03.jpg

-The participating users trying out a metaverse-powered program in the GTVerse Center
+Several participating users try out a metaverse-powered project in GTVerse Center

-In the GTVerse Center, a metaverse experience area of the stadium, participants put on VR headsets to take part in a virtual penalty shootout against digital recreations of international football stars.
-They also visited the players' tunnels and explored the spectator stands, VIP boxes, and locker rooms.
+In GTVerse Center, a metaverse experience area of the stadium, participants put on VR headsets to take part in a virtual penalty shootout against digital avatars of international football stars.
+They also visited the players' tunnel and explored the spectator stands, VIP boxes, and locker rooms.
 Guided by staff, they learned about the stadium's history and the stories behind its reconstruction.

 04.jpg

-Nabeela Kara, a teacher from New Zealand, and her boyfriend Ahmet Tanrikulu posing for a photo at the Beijing Workers' Stadium
+Nabeela Kara, a teacher from New Zealand, and her boyfriend Ahmet Tanrikulu pose for a photo at the Beijing Workers' Stadium.

-Nabeela Kara, a teacher from New Zealand who has lived in Beijing for many years, and her boyfriend Ahmet Tanrikulu are loyal users of both the International Web Portal of Beijing and "BeijingService".
-Having personally witnessed the stadium's reconstruction, she said that although she had previously come here as a football fan, the tour revealed the high-tech side of the stadium — an experience she found particularly meaningful.
+Nabeela Kara, a teacher from New Zealand who has lived in Beijing for years, and her boyfriend Ahmet Tanrikulu are loyal users of both the International Web Portal of Beijing and "BeijingService".
+Having personally witnessed the stadium's reconstruction, she said that although she had previously come here as a football fan, the tour revealed the high-tech side of the stadium—an experience she found particularly meaningful.

 05.jpg